gvp-study/CarND-Vehicle-Detection/Vehicle-Detection-Project.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images: he code to do this lies in the eighth code cell in the notebook.
+Ultimately I searched on two values of scale (1.5 and 2.0) using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector.
+I settled on a scale of 1.5 which provided a nice result shown in the test images shown below.

+The code to do this lies in the eighth code cell in the notebook.
 The function that generates a list of sliding windows over the 256 high strip in every image is called slide_window.
 This function takes in the image and the bounds of the search and the search window size (96x96) and an overlap of 50%.

-The actual function that predicts the cars in the image is using the classifier is called search_windows.
+The key function that predicts the cars in the image is using the classifier is called search_windows.
 This function takes as input the image and the list of windows to check for cars.
 It also takes all the parameters that were found to be best for the classifying from the earlier tests.

 I tried a search window size of (64x64) and (32x32) which increased the number of search windows and the time taken to process the image.
 I finally settled on a search window size of (96x96) which seemed to detect the cars better.

 The results are shown in the figure below.
 The green windows are all (100 in number) the windows being searched and the thick blue windows show the windows with cars detected in them.
 Note that the search correctly finds all but one of the cars in the six test images.
 It misses the white car in the first image.